tmorin/idomizer/README.md

 ### Webpack

-A webpack's loader is available to compile an idomizer file into an incremental-dom render factory.
+A webpack's loader is available to compile an idomizer file into an [incremental-dom] render factory.

-See [module.loaders](http://webpack.github.io/docs/configuration.html#module-loaders) to get more information about loaders in webpack.
+See [module.rules](https://webpack.js.org/configuration/module/#module-rules) to get more information about loaders in webpack.

 ```
 module.loaders: [